DilshodbekMX/EarlyFireDetection/README.md

 3. App installed to rasberryPi: For detecting Fire and Smoke and sending notification to the nearest Fire Station (fire_detection.py (completing soon) file is responsible for detection and notification)

 This is: https://github.com/DilshodbekMX/FireSmokeHelper another repository for detection on terminal

+Notification is sent from desktop, rasberryPi or terminal app and seen in web site